 Epping Forest Walks: A Guide to the Forest’s Best Trails

-Spanning 8000 acres across London and Essex, the magnificent Epping Forest is an ideal location for city-dwellers seeking greenery and fresh air.
-It’s a truly ancient woodland, home to roughly 55,000 ancient trees — more than anywhere else in England.
-These ancient trees were around during the Spanish Armada, the signing of the Magna Carta, and some even during the Viking invasion of Britain.
+Spanning 8,000 acres across London and Essex, Epping Forest is the ideal location for city dwellers seeking greenery and fresh air.
+It’s a truly ancient woodland, home to around 55,000 centuries-old trees — more than anywhere else in England.
+These trees were around during the Spanish Armada, the signing of the Magna Carta, and some even during the Viking invasion of Britain.
 Yes, Epping Forest is old.

 How to get to Epping Forest